EmranMR/tree-sitter-blade/README.md

 -   code excerpts or screenshots would be appreciated

-If you need help with anything else, feel free to use the [discussion tab](https://github.com/EmranMR/tree-sitter-blade/discussions)
+If you need help with anything else or would like to share tips and tricks for fellow devs, feel free to use the [discussion tab](https://github.com/EmranMR/tree-sitter-blade/discussions)

 ## Contribution

-See the [contribution](/CONTRIBUTION.md) guidelines for more details, as well as in depth info about the `grammar` itself.
+See the [contribution](/CONTRIBUTING.md) guidelines for more details, as well as in depth info about the `grammar` itself.

 ## Todos